 - Eventually the main cast discovers a serious problem: the interconnected nature of the world has inadvertently created a situation where — due to the rippling unforeseeable consequences of almost any action — no one has qualified for The Good Place in more than 500 years no matter how "good" they might have been in life.
 This, combined with the aforementioned issue of people being able to improve even in the afterlife, ultimately results in them convincing the Judge to fully reform the system in a way that turns The Bad Place into a sort of purgatory: those condemned to The Bad Place will be subjected to certain forms of torment based upon the more negative attributes of their personalities and they will periodically be tested to determine if they have changed for the better.
 If and when they do so — and the series philosophy is that most people are capable of this kind of improvement — they are allowed to enter The Good Place.

-- In Sleepy Hollow, Purgatory, or the World Between Worlds, is a Dark World in which the spirits of the dead and undead are imprisoned, "trapped in the middle" as they wait to go to either heaven or hell.
+- Sleepy Hollow: Purgatory, or the World Between Worlds, is a Dark World in which the spirits of the dead and undead are imprisoned, "trapped in the middle" as they wait to go to either heaven or hell.

-- In the St. Elsewhere episode "After Life", Dr. Wayne Fiscus has a near death experience after being shot.
+- St. Elsewhere: In "After Life", Dr. Wayne Fiscus has a near death experience after being shot.
 His visions include a trip to Heaven, Hell, and Purgatory (which surprises him, since as he says, "I'm not Catholic"), during which he meets the souls of patients and friends who have already died.

 - The Twilight Zone (1959):

 - "A Passage for Trumpet": After the drunken Joey Crown deliberately steps off the curb as part of a suicide attempt, he is hit by a truck and enters a limbo state between life and death.